jlleongarcia/jlleongarcia/content/blog/dev-web-nuxt.md

 ---
-title: "Trying a Nuxt Theme and a SSG Recap"
+title: "Trying a Nuxt Theme [and a SSG Recap]"
 date: 2025-02-23
 draft: false
 tags: ["dev"]
-summary: ''
 description: 'Testing NUXT Themes.
 Looking back to the learnings with other SSGs like HUGO and Astro.
 Creating a website for a moto blogger.'
 url: 'trying-nuxt-themes'
 ---